 How do I take a test?

 Urine tests are the most common and typically give you results within minutes.
 Just like pregnancy tests, you simply pee on a stick to learn what is happening in your body.
 Unfortunately, the instructions that come with most ovulation tests don’t always make it simple.
 Luckily, we found some helpful tips for taking ovulation tests that will hopefully make your life easier.
-Unlike pregnancy tests, you should not take an ovulation test first thing in the morning.
-Though the LH surge usually occurs in the morning, it takes several hours for the hormone to show up in your urine.
 It’s also suggested to take 2 tests a day until you get a positive result.
 You should start taking them many days before expected ovulation to be sure you don’t miss it.
 Ovulation is tricky to detect, so you want to be sure you catch it while it’s happening.
 After you take the test, it’s usually recommended to check the results no later than 10 minutes do avoid a false-positive.
 If the result is positive, you’re likely to ovulate within 12-36 hours from when you take the test.
 If you’re trying for a baby, this is your time to get going!

 Why should I take an ovulation test?